 - 6. Cases are assigned to each respective IAC subcommittee with a view to ensuring that the workload stays evenly divided between each subcommittee, and to facilitate the progression of applicant schools through the accreditation process. - 7.
-Each IAC subcommittee may remand a peer review team recommendation when it considers the recommendation inconsistent either with the information supplied by the applicant school or with other recommendations.
-The peer review team then reconsiders its recommendation and forwards to the respective IAC subcommittee either the same recommendation with additional supporting information or a changed recommendation.
-If the peer review team and the respective IAC subcommittee do not reach agreement following a remand, a three-person panel is formed with one member from the peer review team, one member from the respective IAC subcommittee, and one outside member of an accredited organization who chairs the panel.
-A panel recommendation for initial accreditation or denial of initial accreditation is forwarded to the board for ratification; a panel recommendation for deferral is forwarded to the respective IAC subcommittee that initially reviews the case.
-The panel's decision holds as the decision of the review process. - 8.
-The IAC chair presides over the meetings of both IAC subcommittees and is authorized to approve all guests to the meetings.
-The respective IAC subcommittee vice chair will chair meetings in the absence of the IAC chair or where conflicts of interest arise per AACSB policies.
-As the impartial overseer of the IAC meeting, the chair does not normally vote except in the case of a tie, in which case the chair can vote if he/she so chooses. - 9.
-A quorum is a simple majority of the subcommittee, in person or by electronic means. - 10.
+For consistency and coordination of processes, the IAC Chair and Vice Chairs meet as needed each year either as needed to conduct Committee business.
+Meetings may be held in person or by electronic means.
+Members of each subcommittee meet concurrently, as needed to conduct subcommittee business. - 8.
+Each IAC subcommittee may remand a Peer Review Team recommendation when it considers the recommendation inconsistent either with the information supplied by the applicant school or with other recommendations.
+The Peer Review Team then reconsiders its recommendation and forwards to the respective IAC subcommittee either the same recommendation with additional supporting information or a changed recommendation.
+If the Peer Review Team and the respective IAC subcommittee do not reach agreement following a remand, a three-person panel is formed with one member from the Peer Review Team, one member from the respective IAC subcommittee, and one outside member of an accredited Organization who chairs the panel.
+A panel recommendation for initial accreditation or denial of initial accreditation is forwarded to the Board for ratification; a panel recommendation for deferral is forwarded to the respective IAC subcommittee that initially reviews the case.
+The panel's decision holds as the decision of the review process. - 9.
+The IAC Chair presides over the meetings of both IAC subcommittees and is authorized to approve all guests to the meetings.
+The respective IAC Subcommittee Vice Chair will chair meetings in the absence of the IAC Chair or where conflicts of interest arise per AACSB policies. - 10.
+One quarter plus one member of the IAC present at a subcommittee meeting constitutes a quorum with respect to decisions made pertaining to the cases allocated to that subcommittee.
+As such, actions pertaining to cases presented at an IAC subcommittee meeting are final and not subject to review by the other IAC subcommittee or by IAC as a whole at a meeting that includes both subcommittees. - 11.
 Meetings are relatively informal, however, Robert's Rules of Order and parliamentary procedure guide formal actions.